greenelab/2022-microberna/README.md

 *P. aeruginosa* is a good test case for this pipeline because:
 1. It has many reference genomes (5,211 in GTDB), so we can test:
     a.
 How accurately we predict the correct reference genome
     b. containment of the RNA-seq sample in a single or many reference genomes
 2. PAO1 and PA14 are important community reference strains, so they'll be good test cases for integrating annotations at various levels.
     a.
 Do we collapse any important annotations by using ortholog-level annotations?
     b.
 Can we simultaneously take advantage of existing annotations and ortholog annotations?
 3. The compendia referenced above have some nice controls, and we may be able to take advantage of some of those controls instead of recreating our own (e.g. count estimation with mapping vs. quasi-mapping).

-## Additional toy compendia

-To be determined -- I would like to test some RNA seq samples that don't have as many reference genome sequences as *P. aeruginosa*.
-I have roary pangenomes for ~23 GTDB species already calculated from a previous project, so I may borrow some of those (need to check if I decontaminated the genomes with charcoal prior to calculating them).

-### Need to evaluate the impact of Salmon k-mer size on mapping rates and accuracy
+### Impact of Salmon k-mer size on mapping rates and accuracy

 Salmon in part uses k-mers in RNA-seq reads and transcripts in the reference transcriptome to quantify transcript abundance in a sample.
 One user-controllable parameter is the minimum k-size for an acceptable match.